heycarsten/magiq/README.md

 filtering in `JSONAPI::Resources`.
 It might remain a more generic library with an integration gem `jsonapi-resources-magiq` maybe?

+## Should I use this?

+Probably not, I put it here to see if other people like the idea and want to help integrate it with `JSONAPI::Resources` or so they can tell me that something better already exists.

 ## Installation

 You'll probably be using this in a Rails application or something similar,